Previous dayApril 13, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.4 earthquake 146 km ESE of Modisi, Indonesia with origin time 17:53 UTC on April 13, 2026.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 0.004°N, 125.677°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 4.4 earthquake was recorded 146 km ESE of Modisi, Indonesia on April 13, 2026 at 17:53 UTC.
+At a depth of 35.0 km, the event was shallow crustal.
+The epicenter is at 0.004°, 125.677°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: